 Unless arrangements are worked out in advance, missed tests cannot be made up, and 10 percent per class meeting will be deducted for late homework submissions.
 Under no circumstances will any assignment be accepted after the official end of classes (the start of finals week).

 GRADING:

-Grades will be (approximately): 33% the midterm, 34% the final, 25% the programming assignments, and 8% individual project presentation.
+Grades will be (approximately): 33% the midterm, 34% the final, 25% the programming assignments, and 8% group project/class participation.

 Final averages are assigned a letter grade according to the following ranges: